bytePro17124/MassEmailingList/README.md

 * Written by Matthew Jay Early
 * Email me at matthewjearly@gmail.com
-* Donate to me via bitcoin at 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM
+* Support this Program by Donating to me via Bitcoin at 1Nwi1GBJtsuo1WQJqK83Ckr5NDJ3zwi5mM